Pinterest has grown into a huge selling platform where both visuals and text are central factors.

 - Create a gallery of pin designs that you like.
 Pin them to a secret board, which you can always turn to for visual inspiration.

 - Learn how to master CANVA – it is really simple to use and free!
 Start creating your first pins and watch how you improve over time.
+If you upgrade to their Pro option you get access to a very big collection of free images.

 - Use free or paid photo stock for creating outstanding pin designs.
 Here is one example of a free option, where you can also pay to upgrade if needed.